posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Standard Debugging

-Clone the repo into any directory, open that directory in VSCode, and use the `Launch Extension` launch option within VSCode.
+Clone the repo into any directory, open that directory in VSCode, and use the `Extension` launch option within VSCode.

 ### Debugging the Python Extension Debugger